kwaldenphd/tabular-data-python/README.md

 4 | Louis | "He said, \"stop pulling the dog's tail\""

 47. Since the default for `quotechar` is `"`, we need to modify that default to reflect the new data structure.

+Create a file called `data.csv` to match the table above before running the code below.
 ```Python
 # import csv module
 import csv